Peng-Protocol/Dexhune-SS/ShockSpace/Specifications/ShockSpace.md

-Creates a unique order that instructs the contract to pay the user from xBalance or xLiquid.
+Creates a unique order that instructs the contract to pay the user from yBalance or yLiquid.
 This is effected using `settleOrders` or `settleLiquid`.

-Their pending settlement is in `TOKEN-0`.
+Their pending settlement is in `TOKEN-1`.

 - enterShort

-A Short position is similar to a long position but each Short entry is billed `TOKEN-0` and settled Paper `TOKEN-0`.
+A Short position is similar to a long position but each Short entry is billed `TOKEN-1` and settled Paper `TOKEN-1`.

 Short fees get added to the yFees balance on the Liquidity contract.

 - closeShortPosition

-Similar to `closeLongPosition` but deals with shorts and yBalance or yLiquid.
+Similar to `closeLongPosition` but deals with shorts and xBalance or xLiquid.

 Closes the user's short position with profit or loss.